VS

 Quigg had a height advantage of 1 inch over Carroll.

 Quigg was the more experienced professional fighter, having had 20 more fights, and made his debut in 2007, 5 years and 7 months earlier than Carroll, whose first professional fight was in 2012.
-He had fought 19 more professional rounds, 200 to Carroll's 181.
+He had fought 19 more professional rounds, totaling 200 compared to Carroll's 181.

 Jono Carroll was ranked number 8 by the IBF in the 130lb division.